neftjs/neft/index.coffee.md

 *Array* Dict::items()
 ---------------------

-Returns array of key-value pairs of all existed properties.
+This method returns array of key-value pairs of all stored properties.

-It always returns the same arrays, so don't modify it manually.
+It always returns the same array instance, so don't modify it manually.
 Use `utils.clone()` otherwise.

 ```